Shallowflows/Two-layer-SWEs/README.md

-**A simple well-balanced algorithm that accurately captures stationary shock waves in two layer shallow water equations**
+**A simple well-balanced finite volume algorithm that accurately captures stationary shock waves in two layer shallow water equations**

 *the article is avalibale in* https://iwaponline.com/jh/article/25/5/1979/97297/Preserving-stationary-discontinuities-in-two-layer